Miranda (state): Hydrography

 The hydrography of Miranda State is characterized by the short course and low flow of its rivers, with the exception of Tuy.
 This characteristic, combined with the settlement of the largest mass of population in the country, gives its rivers great significance as sources of water for urban consumption.
 The Tuy River, with a length of 250 km, rises at an altitude of 2 100 m, on the southern flank of the Litoral mountain range, flows eastwards through the Abra de Tácata to the Tuy and Barlovento valleys, and flows into the Caribbean Sea through the Paparo mouth.

 The El Jarillo River and the Aguas Frías and La Negra streams, tributaries of the Tuy on the left bank, have been dammed, near the Teques, in the Agua Fría reservoir, while the Ocumare, was dammed near Ocumare del Tuy, in the Ocumarito reservoir.
 The best known tributary is the Guaire River.
 On the right bank, the Tuy receives the Taguaza, Taguacita and Cuira rivers.
 Other important rivers are the Guarenas, Rio Grande or Caucagua, Capaya, El Guapo, Pacairigua, El Curiepe and Cúpira.

 Climate

-The climate of Miranda State is very hot in the low areas with temperatures ranging from 20 ℃ to 42 ℃ with very high humidity in the coastal region of Barlovento.
+The climate of Miranda State is very hot in the low areas with temperatures ranging from 20 °C to 42 °C with very high humidity in the coastal region of Barlovento.
 In the Altos Mirandinos region, temperatures vary slightly throughout the year.
-In the dry season (December–March), temperatures vary between 10 ℃ and 23 ℃, in the beginning of the wet season (April, May) high temperatures can be registered up to 33 ℃, the rest of the year it varies between 16 ℃ and 25 ℃.
+In the dry season (December–March), temperatures vary between 10 °C and 23 °C. In the beginning of the wet season (April, May) high temperatures can be registered up to 33 °C. The rest of the year it varies between 16 °C and 25 °C.